Seizure Alert Dogs

 Support Dogs is the only organisation in the UK to provide and train Seizure Alert Dogs.

-Please click here to read our Seizure Alert info pack.
+Please click here to read our Seizure Alert Dog Info Pack.
 This provides information to enable you to assess whether you are suitable for a seizure alert dog.

 To apply for this programme you must first check that you meet the criteria in the info pack.